$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: Robinson--Schensted, up and down operators, and growth diagrams

 is a square in $\Lambda$ (so $a \in \{0,1\}$), then $\nu$ is determined by $\mu,\la,\rho,a$, and $\mu,a$ are determined by $\la,\rho,\nu$.
 This implies that the set of $F_\bullet$-growth diagrams is in bijection with both permutations and pairs of standard Young tableaux of the same shape.
 Given a permutation $\sigma$, one constructs the unique $F_\bullet$-growth diagram associated with $\sigma$ by filling the top row and left column of the grid with the empty partition, and using the bijections $F_\la$, along with the positions of 1's in the permutation matrix, to recursively fill in the rest of the grid.
 Similarly, given standard Young tableaux $P,Q$ of the same shape, one fills the right and bottom edges of the grid with the saturated chains in Young's lattice corresponding to $P$ and $Q$, and then recursively fills in the rest of the grid using the bijections $F_\la^{-1}$.
 Thus, each set of local growth rules induces a different bijective proof of the identity $n! = \sum_{\la \vdash n} (f_\la)^2$.

-\begin{rem} In effect, the framework of growth diagrams transforms a bijective proof of the up-down commutation relation into a bijective proof of the above identity by ``bijectivizing'' the algebraic argument given in the previous section. \end{rem}
+\begin{rem} In effect, the framework of growth diagrams transforms a bijective proof of the up-down commutation relation into a bijective proof of the identity $n! = \sum_{\la \vdash n} (f_\la)^2$ by ``bijectivizing'' the algebraic argument given in the previous section. \end{rem}

 We denote by $\RS_{F_\bullet}$ the bijection from permutations to pairs of standard Young tableaux induced by the local growth rules $F_\bullet$.
 We now explain how to translate $\RS_{F_\bullet}$ into an insertion algorithm.
-Suppose $\Lambda$ is an $F_\bullet$-growth diagram.
+Let $\sigma$ be a permutation, and $\Lambda$ the $F_\bullet$-growth diagram associated to $\sigma$.
 Let $T^{(0)}, \ldots, T^{(n)}$ be the sequence of partitions in column $j-1$ of $\Lambda$, from top to bottom.
 This sequence corresponds to a \emph{partial standard Young tableau} $T$, i.e., a tableau with increasing rows and columns and no repeated entries (as in the previous section, $T^{(i)}$ is the shape of the subtableau of $T$ consisting of entries at most $i$).
-Let $\hat T$ be the partial standard Young tableau corresponding to column $j$, and suppose $\sigma(j) = k$, so that the unique 1 in column $j$ of $A_\sigma$ occurs in row $k$, as shown below.
+Let $\hat T$ be the partial standard Young tableau corresponding to column $j$ of $\Lambda$.
+Suppose $\sigma(j) = k$, so that the unique 1 in column $j$ of the permutation matrix $A_\sigma$ occurs between rows $k-1$ and $k$ of $\Lambda$, as shown below.

 \begin{lem} In the situation described above, $\hat T$ is obtained by inserting $k$ into $T$ according to the following algorithm: \begin{itemize} \item Let $c$ be the outer corner of $T^{(k)}$ which corresponds to $F_{T^{(k)}}\left(T^{(k)}\right)$.
 Place $k$ into this cell.
 If $c$ is unoccupied in $T$, the process terminates. \item If $c$ is occupied by an entry $z > k$, then $c$ is an inner corner of $T^{(z)}$, and $T^{(z-1)}$ is obtained by removing this inner corner from $T^{(z)}$.
 Let $c'$ be the outer corner of $T^{(z)}$ corresponding to $F_{T^{(z)}}\left(T^{(z-1)}\right)$, and add $z$ to the cell $c'$.
 If $c'$ is unoccupied in $T$, the process terminates.
 Otherwise, repeat this step with the entry $z' > z$ which occupies $c'$. \end{itemize} \end{lem}